 This order of adding ingredients is important, especially when using the Timer, because it keeps the yeast away from the liquid ingredients until it's time to knead them together.
 (Liquid ingredients will activate the yeast.)

-Insert the Bread Pan in the Breadman®
+Insert the Bread Pan into the Oven Chamber.